-Multidisciplinary team wins NSF award to study potential cybersecurity
+Multidisciplinary team wins NSF award to study distributed energy markets

 As the traditional, centralized way of producing and distributing electricity gives way to a future of decentralized, “smart” energy production and consumption, so policymakers, producers, and regulators must understand the security and privacy risks inherent in “distributed”